suadesh/Enron_Email_Dataset_POI_Identifier/Questions.md

 ####1
 Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]

-This Dataset is composed of different informations of people working at Enron before the bankruptcy.
+This Dataset is composed of different informations of people working at __Enron__ before the bankruptcy.
 We have multiple data about the salary and other kind of income of the most importants figures of Enron.
 Also, from the entire email database, we have other informations about the amount of email sent and received for, and to, each person.
 The dataset is composed of 146 persons, but not all of them were convicted, or supposed involved , in the facts that ruined Enron in less than a month, only 9 are present in this dataset.
-The goal is to build a POI identifier, with machine learning ,capable of individuate this person of interest (poi), into other similar dataset.
+The goal is to build a POI identifier, with machine learning ,capable of individuate this person of interest (poi), for the data available.
 In order to achieve this , and have a great result, we need to analyse correctly this dataset, chose the proper features , and pick and tune the right algorithm.
 First of all this dataset contains one major outliers, and it was the line Total, the sum of all other line, that I just simply remove.
-There other outliers for some data, especially for stock values features, but in order to do not lose to much information in a dataset of only 146 line, i will perform a scaling min and max of these features.
+There are other outliers for some data, especially for stock values features, but in order to do not lose to many informations offered form this dataset of only 146 line , I will keep this outliers.

 ----------